MENU

 Incidentally, the name “Shiga Kogen” was first used in 1918.
 The name Shiga Kogen was used in a petition submitted by the chairman of the Shimotakai County Association to the governor of Nagano Prefecture.

-Next in line is Suwa’s Tateshina Kogen, which has been in use since the early Showa period.
+The name Tateshina Highlands in Suwa was next, and has been used since the early Showa period.
 However, it was not until the 1950s, after World War II, that many of the highlands in Nagano Prefecture, including Nobeyama Kogen, began to use the name “Kogen.

 ~[Column] “Highlands” in Karuizawa written by Yasunari Kawabata

-The residences of the Marquis Hosokawa and the Duke Maeda, depicted in Kawabata Yasunari’s novel “Highland,” are typical of Karuizawa’s villas.
+The residences of the Marquis Hosokawa and the Duke Maeda, depicted in Kawabata Yasunari’s novel “Highlands,” are typical of Karuizawa’s villas.

 Highlands” is a short novel written in 1939 in Karuizawa, at the height of the Sino-Japanese War.

-In the book, a young man and woman visit the residence of the Marquis Hosokawa at the recommendation of their older sister, and describe the beauty of the rows of firs, ochiba pine trees, and Japanese laurels.
+In the story, a young man and woman visit the residence of Marquis Hosokawa at the recommendation of their older sister, and describe the beauty of the rows of fir, ochiba pine, and katsura trees.

-These tree-lined avenues were more than a meter wide and served as riding trails for the Hosokawa family.
-Despite the 80 years that have passed since “Plateau” was written, when one visits the former Hosokawa and Maeda residences today, the trees have grown, but the mixture and form of the trees can still be seen as they were then.
+These tree-lined avenues were more than a meter wide and served as the Hosokawa family’s horseback riding path.
+Although 80 years have passed since “Plateau” was written, a visit to the former Hosokawa and Maeda residences today reveals that although the trees have grown, they still look as they did when they were planted, both in composition and form.
 As Kawabata says, “The order in which the trees were planted has been preserved.

 Although the Hosokawa Residence is now owned by an automobile manufacturer and the Maeda Residence by a chemical fiber company, the gardens and buildings, with some exceptions, have been preserved as they were when they were built.